alisw/alisw.github.io/infrastructure-mesos.markdown

 it can take up to one hour for the process to complete.

-## Deleting a Mesos agent
+## Deleting build infrastructure VM
 {: #delete-agent}

-Documentation to delete an agent is found at:
+Documentation to delete a VM is found at:

 <http://configdocs.web.cern.ch/configdocs/nodes/deletenode.html>

 the recipe for destoying agents is:

-- Ask yourself why you are deleting the agent. **Do it only if you want to get rid of it for good**.
+- Ask yourself why you are deleting the VM. **Do it only if you want to get rid of it for good**.
   If you want to recreate it immediately after, e.g. to handle some irreversible fault on the installation, you might first want to try rebuilding it, since it will be much faster.